Valley-Polarized Quantum Anomalous Hall State in Moir\'e MoTe$_2$/WSe$_2$ Heterobilayers

-We also did the Hartree-Fock mean-field calculation with a finite pseudo-magnetic field ($\Phi>0$) which enables the moir\'e bands to carry finite Chern numbers.
-We found that the SVP state is still inclined to be more stable than the IVC state in this case.
-As shown in the upper panel of Fig.~\ref{fig:fig3}(d), the energy difference of $E_{IVC}-E_{SVP}$ is almost insensitive to the increase in the strength of pseudo-magnetic fields, characterized by the magnetic flux $\Phi$.
+We also performed the Hartree-Fock mean-field calculations with finite pseudo-magnetic fields ($\Phi=\frac{\sqrt{3}}{2}B _0L_M^2\neq 0$) which enables the moir\'e bands to carry finite Chern numbers.
+We found that the SVP state is still more stable than the IVC state in this case.
+As shown in the upper panel of Fig.~\ref{fig:fig3}(c), the energy difference of $E_{IVC}-E_{SVP}$ is almost insensitive to the increase in the strength of pseudo-magnetic fields.
 This is because the corresponding magnetic energy $\epsilon_B$ is much smaller than the Coulomb interacting strength ($\sim$ 100 meV).
-Although the stability of SVP state is robust against the increase of the pseudo-magnetic field, the topology of moir\'e bands can be changed to nontrivial, as shown in the lower panel of Fig.~\ref{fig:fig3}(d).
-Therefore, by considering the effects of pseudo-magnetic fields and Coulomb interactions, we demonstrated the two moir\'e bands $\xi_{\pm}(\bm{k})$ (see Fig. 3(e)) at two valleys could be polarized and a single moir\'e band carrying finite Chern number would appear upon half-filling (see Fig. 3(f)).
-As a result, the moir\'e TMD heterobilayer would exhibit as a valley polarized quantum anomalous Hall insulator in this case.
+In contrast with the stability of the SVP state, the topology of the moir\'e bands is determined by specific pseudo-magnetic fields.
+As shown in the lower panel of Fig.~\ref{fig:fig3}(c), the SVP states acquired finite Chern numbers at some range of pseudo-magnetic fields.
+Therefore, by considering the effects of pseudo-magnetic fields and Coulomb interactions, we demonstrated the degeneracy of the two moir\'e bands $\xi_{\pm}(\bm{k})$ can be lifted (see Fig. 3(d)) and a single moir\'e band carrying a finite Chern number appears at half-filling (see Fig. 3(e)).
+As a result, moir\'e TMD heterobilayers can exhibit valley-polarized quantum anomalous Hall states.

-{\emph {Discussion.}}---In this work, we point out that pseudo-magnetic fields induced by lattice relaxation can give rise to moir\'e bands with finite Chern numbers in TMD heterobilayers.
-Our theory naturally explain the observed topological states in the experiment at integer fillings \cite{Faitalk}.

-Beyond the integer fillings, the fractional filling (such as $\nu=1/3$) of moir\'e Chern bands may lead to fractional Chern insulators (FCIs), i.e., fractional quantum Hall states realized in the absence of external magnetic fields \cite{Liuzhao2013}.
-It has been shown that a fractional filling of moir\'e flat bands in the ABC stacked trilayer and twisted bilayer graphene aligned with boron nitride, where moir\'e bands can carry finite Chern numbers, would be possible to create FCIs \cite{Liuzhao2020,Ashvin2020,Senthil2020}.
-However, the experimental evidence of FCIs in these twisted materials still remains elusive.
-Our theory suggests a new candidate platform--TMD heterobilayers to realize the fractional Chern insulating states.